-Disable the audible tone feature by selecting the DOWN arrow key to move the arrow to Disable.
-Select the SEL key to save the new setting and return to the Menu.
-The control panel icons for Mix Low and Mix Out will light as the mix level drops in the hopper, but the audible tone will be disabled.
+Disable the audible tone feature by touching the DOWN arrow key to move the arrow to "Disable".
+Touch the SEL key to save the new setting and return to the Menu.
+The control panel icons for Mix Low and Mix Out will illuminate as the mix level drops in the hopper, but the audible tone will be disabled.